 During class, students will draw along with the instructor to create their images with direct, step-by-step instruction.
 Students will learn to use a variety of lines and how to break down subject matter into shapes in order to create both realistic and sometimes imaginative images.
 While there is no outside homework for these classes, students are encouraged to keep a sketchbook to practice their weekly skills.
 They are welcome to submit their completed drawings each week after class to receive individualized feedback, or they may simply take this course for fun.

-After this mini-course is completed, there will be further mini-courses that build on one another, offered at the same day/time during the week.
 All classes in this series will require only drawing paper, a pencil, a ruler, a Sharpie marker, and colored pencils or markers for students who wish to add color to their drawings.
 A sketchbook for weekly practice is recommended but not required.

 Themes and focus for this series of mini courses are as follows: